Can I attend just the after-party?

 Black Coats or Sweaters & Gloves are a really good idea.
 You’ll be outdoors in early October from 2:00pm until roughly 7:45pm, and some activity areas during Dance Noir will also be outside, so make sure you dress warm enough for the whole evening.

 What do I bring?

 NO Chairs!
 The hosts will provide the tables and chairs (in other cities guests brought their own).

 Table Cloths: Each table of 8 needs to provide a rectangular white table cloth large enough to cover a 8’x2.5′ table.
 For people seated in “free form” seating, each single or small group of guests must bring a small white table cloth (or a large one folded over).

 Food: Preparing your fine dinner at home and toting it to the venue in a picnic basket, to be relished outdoors in the company of other bon vivants is an important part of the European chic picnic tradition.
 Please bring enough food for yourself.
-If you have a chef de table, he or she has the option of coordinating food brought by all 8 diners at the table, creating a miniature “potluck”.
+If you have a Table Captain, he or she has the option of coordinating food brought by all 8 diners at the table, creating a miniature “potluck”.
 An introduction to buying local food and tips for seasonal recipes you could bring to Harvest Noir can be found at http://www.harvestnoir.com/local-food-tips/

 Lighter: 1 lighter per guest or couple, please.
 We have a good reason, and it isn’t just for dinner candles.

 Tea Towel: The Hitchhiker’s Guide to the Galaxy advises to never travel without a towel.
 This cardinal rule applies to Harvest Noir, too.
 If we do end up with rain, you will want to wipe down your chair and table before seating.
 1 towel per guest, please.